christinaleo-snowflake/snowflake_purview/README.md

 The remainder of this document assumes that you have a working instance of Azure Purview, a Self Hosted Integration Runtime VM, an Azure Key Vault and the correct access rights to add data sources and perform scans.
 ***

-## Understanding How Purview connects to Snowflake
-The Purview connector takes several parameters during setup to allow it to perform scans of the Snowflake metadata. * *USER NAME* * and * *PASSWORD* * are provided through integration with [Azure Key Vault](https://github.com/tayganr/purviewlab/blob/main/modules/module02b.md#1-key-vault-access-policy-1-grant-yourself-access).
-You are then able to specify the * *WAREHOUSE* * you wish to use and the * *DATABASE* * you’d like to scan.
-Optionally, you can further scope your scan to an individual schema.

-:warning:
->The important thing to note is that you cannot specify a ROLE for the connector to use.
->When Purview connects, it will use the default role assigned to the USER.
->You can find out a user’s default role by running the **SHOW ROLES;** command.